julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-Our next meetup will be on **June-11th, 2026** at 6 pm.
+Our next meetup will be on **June 11th, 2026** at 6 pm.

 If you are interested in joining, please say so on [Zulip](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup").

 The location, as usual, will be [WIAS](https://www.wias-berlin.de/).
-Please note, that the main entrance is currently closed due to construction work, so you will have to enter from the back.

 At the entrance, there is a registration book for guests.
 Enter Dr. Fuhrmann as the person to be visited.
-Our next meetup will be on **June 17th** at 7 pm.
-As usual, at [WIAS](https://www.wias-berlin.de/).

-Perhaps, the construction work will be finished by then, otherwise it will be on the **4th floor** again. \
-At the entrance, there is a registration book for guests.
-Enter Dr. Fuhrmann as the person to be visited.

 ## Regular meeting

-Currently, meetings are scheduled on demand in the berlinusergroup [Zulip Channel](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup").
+Currently, meetings are scheduled on demand in the #berlinusergroup [Zulip channel](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup").

 <--
 **Date/Time :** We usually meet every **3rd Tuesday** of the month at 6 or 7 pm.